MaSys/m_cfdi/README.md

 ```

-and then, you can call this call by:
+and then, you can call this class by:

 ```ruby